wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-handheld-gba.md

 Instead of waiting seven years to redesign the first Advanced model, The Game Boy Advance "SP" (codenamed `AGS`) was released only two years after the original GBA.
 The fairly new horizontal layout was promptly thrown out of the window in favor of a model that resembles the Game Boy Color, except that the clamshell design enabled you to fold it in half.
 A closed GBA SP, measuring only about `8.4` cm, was finally the ultimate pocketable gaming machine.

 According to Nintendo, the redesign was issued to address two major complaints of the original design.
 First, it was supposedly uncomfortable to use, hence the new layout.
-In practice, most players complained that it was in fact the SP model that hurt your hands, locking your fingers in a cramped position because of the new clamshell design.
+In practice, most players complained that it was in fact the SP model that hurt their hands, locking fingers in a cramped position because of the new clamshell design.

 Second, the complaints about the contrast of the screen were finally taken into account.
 Well, not entirely.
 The first SP model (`AGS-001`) included an internal front-light that could be toggled on and off.
 It acts as a Game Boy with an embedded Light Boy accessory.
 The result was better than the first GBA, but still not great, as frontlit LCD screens tend to have washed out colors.
 Fortunately, the revised revision (`AGS-101`) finally included a proper backlit screen - although you had to wait another two years for that, and Europeans were disadvantaged again with the extremely limited availability.

-Under the hood, the SP remained identical to the original GBA.
+The GBA SP ended an era of hauling a slew of AA (or, in the case of the Pocket, AAA) batteries together with your favorite handheld system.
+An integrated rechargeable lithium-ion battery compartment was finally introduced, that, according to the official specifications, should keep you busy up to eighteen hours, provided the screen light is disabled.
+The comfort that was gained with the charging system was suddenly lost once you wanted to plug in your headphones: the headphone jack disappeared, in favor of an awkward adapter - to be bought separately, of course - that plugs into the same AC port as the power charger.
+Without even more adapters, it was impossible to use headphones and charge the system simultaneously.
+Take that, spare AA batteries.

 ### The Game Boy Micro